tararoys/dense-mouse-grid/README.md

 - `map <word> box <number>` creates a new point at the center of the chosen box labeled "word"
 - `map <word> box <number1> mark <number2>...` creates a point list of two points.
 You can include more points by including more `mark <number>`s.
-- `map <word> box <number1> past <number2>` creates a point list that will include a list for every box in the range between "box number1" and "box number2".
+- `map <word> box <number1> past <number2>` creates a point list that will include a point for every box in the range between "box number1" and "box number2".
 Can also be done in reverse.

+### Example

 So if we said `boxes` and saw: